Zak Webber

 ORCID: https://orcid.org/0000-0001-6409-0437

-I grew up in Payson, Utah and love small-town life.
-Following a two-year ecclesiastic mission in Spain, I attended Brigham Young University and graduated with a degree in molecular biology.
-My honors thesis investigated the ability of common sunflowers to remove uranium from pooled groundwater in the Navajo Nation.
-Through this project I was able to collaborate with high school students in Chinle, Arizona.
-(1,2).
-I simaltaneously participated in Marc Hansen's (PhD) laboratory and helped to validate a new synthesis technique and identify a novel JAK1 JH2 pseudokinase inhibitor (3).
-I gained experience in tissue culture, luciferase assays, and drug discovery.
-Following graduation, I worked as a high-throughput sequencing (HTS) technician for Recursion Pharmaceuticals, and gained experience working with industry state-of-the-art technologies as the company made their initial public offering.
-I love research and medicine and am undecided on a medical specialitiy.
+I grew up in Payson, Utah.
+Following a two-year ecclesiastic mission in Spain I attended Brigham Young University-Provo where I attained my B.S. in Molecuar Biology.
+My honors thesis was a collabrotive work with students in Chinle to investigate the ability of sunflowers to remove uranium from pooled groundwater.(1,2).
+I also participated in Dr. Marc Hansen's (PhD) laboratory where we validated a new synthesis technique for JAK1 JH2 pseudokinase inhibitors (3).
+I gained experience in tissue culture, luciferase assays, and drug discovery which I used following graduation as a high-throughput sequencing (HTS) technician for Recursion Pharmaceuticals, and gained experience working in industry.

 Outside of studies, I love getting outdoors, spending time with my wife, and socializing with the MD-PhD family.